isomerpages/gb-assist/pages/solutionrepo/solution1909.md

 ### Description

 Auk Industries is a disruptive end-to-end technology provider for Industrial IoT.
-Analogous to "Fitbit-for- machines", our cost-effective universal IoT devices can be quickly deployed in minutes onto a diverse range of industrial machines to stream vital machine stats to the secured cloud platform in real-time, making ops data available to users anytime on dashboards, computers or mobile devices.
+Analogous to Fitbit-for- machines, our cost-effective universal IoT devices can be quickly deployed in minutes onto a diverse range of industrial machines to stream vital machine stats to the secured cloud platform in real-time, making ops data available to users anytime on dashboards, computers or mobile devices.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/AUK_20200866_Desensitised_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria